mesfint/100-days-of-code/log.md

       * [http://javascript.info/](http://javascript.info/)
       * etc...

+      ### Day 1: December 30, 2017
+      *  Portfolio mockup is done
+      * Publicly post to #100DaysOfCode on Twitter

+      ### **Today's Progress**: Project Mockup including content Prototype - Done.

+      **Thoughts:** On Day1 , I have  managed to make Portfolio Mockup.
+All the desired structure and contents are just plan, obviously there might be some changes during development process.
+The site would be as simple as possible and contents will be clear and simple as well.

  ### Day 0: December 29, 2017
 * Clone 100DaysOfCode Github Repo
 * Publicly post to #100DaysOfCode on Twitter